schell/renderling.xyz/content/devlog/index.md

 ### Shadow mapping progress 2

-I've made more progress on shadow mapping, but still nothing exiting to post.
+I've made more progress on shadow mapping, but still nothing exciting to post.

 ### NLnet updates - `wgpu` atomics and re-application for 2025